Business & Hospitality

 The School of Business and Hospitality provides professional and academic programming in a student-centered, technology-integrated learning environment.
 The School offers nationally accredited programs in an experiential learning environment to prepare prospective leaders in business and hospitality.

 Implications of Our Mission

-Faculty - Our commitment requires faculty skilled both as instructors and as working professionals, who can teach from professional experience as well as theoretical knowledge.
+Faculty - Our commitment requires faculty skilled both as hands-on instructors and as working professionals, who can teach from professional experience as well as theoretical knowledge.
 This commitment also necessitates sensitivity to the diversity of our students, faculty, and environment.

 Professional Focus - We realize that for a professional education to remain both high quality and practical, it must be responsive to a rapidly changing work environment, both culturally and technologically.
 Thus, it is imperative that we remain flexible and open to change in our delivery and curriculum.

 - Student-centered learning environments